Safiye Sultan (mother of Mehmed III): Valide Sultan

 When Murad died in 1595, Safiye arranged for her son Mehmed to succeed as a sultan, and she became the Valide Sultan—one of the most powerful in Ottoman history.
-Committed to his mother to the extreme, the new sultan essentially allowed his mother to rule and gain influence.
-From then on, no one and nothing could set a limit to Safiye’s will.
-When she became Valide Sultan in 1595, she became more active in internal and foreign affairs, Until her son's death in 1603, Ottoman politics were determined by a party headed by herself and Gazanfer Ağa, chief of the white eunuchs and head of the enderun (the imperial inner palace).
+She became more active in internal and foreign affairs due to her son being committed to her to the extreme, the new sultan essentially allowed his mother to rule and gain influence, one instance being, she was responsible for suspending the drowning in the Bosphorous as a punishment for adulterous women.
+Until her son's death in 1603, Ottoman politics were determined by a party headed by herself and Gazanfer Ağa, chief of the white eunuchs and head of the enderun (the imperial inner palace).
 She had to handle serious internal struggles and struggles with the army instead of her son.
 She gave money for the war expenses from her personal account to support her son.